 This grant will allow Project LIFT to take its award-winning programming on the road with a new project called “Welding on Wheels: The Road to Employment.”

 Welding on Wheels will introduce the in-demand trade of welding to the most underserved and marginalized communities of Martin County, using both cutting edge virtual reality simulations and real welding equipment.
 It will open new career pathways for teens and young adults in need, like Jaheim, and connect them with training and job placement resources.
 With these resources, the young people served could make salaries of up to six figures as welders.

 In addition to the positive impact on the communities in which they work, the lasting collaboration between Project LIFT and Impact100 has widespread implications.

-With a combined membership of almost 650 local women, Impact100’s grants have driven exposure of issues like substance abuse, workforce development and mental health treatment amongst their members and the local community.
+With a combined membership of almost 650 local women, Impact100’s grants have raised awareness of issues like substance abuse, workforce development and mental health treatment amongst their members and the local community.
 Project LIFT’s work in these areas is likewise shared in the impacted communities and beyond, driving awareness and new donors.

-Together, Project LIFT and Impact100 are real-time examples of the power of collective giving and bringing communities together to solve problems and create better lives for all residents.
+Together, Project LIFT and Impact100 are real-time examples of the power of collective giving and bringing communities together.